ThapsonKNyirenda/ThapsonKNyirenda/README.md

 - 👋 Hi, I’m @ThapsonKNyirenda
 - 👀 I’m interested in Web and Mobile Application Development
 - 🌱 I’m currently learning Laravel, React, Next Js and Nest JS
-- 💞️ I’m looking to collaborate on Javascript or Laravel Project
+- 💞️ I’m looking to collaborate on Flutter, Javascript or Laravel Project
 - 🌱 Rich out: thapsonknyirenda@gmail.com || +265880218905
 <!---
 ThapsonKNyirenda/ThapsonKNyirenda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.